-Syntax Description Options Remarks and examples Stored results Also see where pattern is allowed by Stata's strmatch() function: means that 0 or more characters go here, and ? means that exactly one character goes here; see strmatch() in [D] functions.
+List all graphs in memory, including the command used to create the graph graph dir, memory detail where pattern is allowed by Stata's strmatch() function: means that 0 or more characters go here, and? means that exactly one character goes here; see strmatch() in [FN] String functions.

-options Description memory gph detail list only graphs stored in memory list only graphs stored on disk produce detailed listing graph dir lists the names of graphs stored in memory and stored on disk in the current directory.

-memory and gph restrict what is listed; memory lists only the names of graphs stored in memory and gph lists only the names of graphs stored on disk.
+List all graphs saved in the working directory graph dir, gph options Description memory gph detail list only graphs stored in memory list only graphs stored on disk produce detailed listing memory and gph restrict what is listed; memory lists only the names of graphs stored in memory and gph lists only the names of graphs stored on disk.